dials/dials/doc/sphinx/multi_crystal_analysis.rst

 What to do next?
 ----------------

-FIXME e.g.
+This has given us a good starting point for analysis with BLEND.
+However, because of the shortcuts we took with integration we are not yet ready to continue with BLEND's synthesis mode.
+At this point we might assess where we are and try a few
+things:

-* go back and fix datasets that didn't index properly
+* Go back and fix datasets that didn't index properly.
+We could edit our processing script to attempt :samp:`method=fft1d` for example if the 3D FFT indexing was unsuccessful.
-* integrate data properly for blend synthesis mode
+* Integrate data properly for BLEND's synthesis mode.
+We should remove the resolution limits and allow :program:`dials.integrate` to do profile fitting as well as summation integration.

 Acknowledgements
 ----------------

-Danny Axford, Nien-Jen Hu, James Foadi, Hassanul Ghani Choudhury, So Iwata, Konstantinos Beis, Pierre Aller, Gwyndaf Evans & Yilmaz Alguel
+The TehA project and original BLEND analysis was performed by scientists at Diamond Light Source and the Membrane Protein Laboratory.
+We thank the following for access to the data: Danny Axford, Nien-Jen Hu, James Foadi, Hassanul Ghani Choudhury, So Iwata, Konstantinos Beis, Pierre Aller, Gwyndaf Evans & Yilmaz Alguel